Backyard Pool Watercolor

 • feels softer on your skin during and after use

-The three critical elements to balance are pH, alkalinity and calcium which make up the water’s saturation index.
+The three critical elements to balance are pH, alkalinity, and calcium, which make up the water’s saturation index.
 If this index gets too far to one side, water will deposit minerals and other dissolved materials onto surfaces.
-If it’s too far on the other side, the water becomes corrosive which slowly damages pool equipment and surfaces.
-And on both ends of the spectrum, the chlorine or bromine sanitizer is less effective.
+If it’s too far on the other side, the water becomes corrosive, slowly damaging pool equipment and surfaces.
+On both ends of the spectrum, chlorine or bromine sanitizer is less effective.

-So a trouble free pool starts with a good water balance.
+A trouble-free pool starts with a good water balance.
 The easiest way to get the correct balance is to take a water sample to your local pool store.
-They will recommend the products you need to increase or decrease pH, alkalinity and calcium.
+They will recommend the products you need to increase or decrease pH, alkalinity, and calcium.

 Recommended Water Parameters for Swimming Pools